 - Plastic toy animals, animal stickers, or printed pictures (Be sure to offer animals that actually hibernate!)

 - Natural materials (We gathered ours on a nature walk!)

 Creating Hibernation Habitats

-Then release your expectations that they must try this project.
-They may still choose to paint at the easel instead.
+They may still choose to paint only.
 Chances are, some children will want to explore hibernation through art.
 They might ask for more materials as they create.
 Be open to following their lead.

 To stimulate more discussion and ideas for creating, read one of these books about bears and hibernation.